 Compare Invisible Blocks, where the blocks never get to appear, but they can still be used as a bridge.

-- Makes an appearance several times, mostly in the Black Throne, in Dark Siders.
+- Makes an appearance several times, mostly in the Black Throne and the warps, in Darksiders.

-- In Prey, this happens with entire rooms near the end.
+- In Prey (2006), this happens with entire rooms near the end.